 These laboratories must meet the requirements of the Ordinance on microbiology laboratories (SR 818.101.32).
 The establishment license is valid for five years and the renewal application must be submitted no later than six months before the license expires.

-Fact sheet with the main aspects concerning COVID-19 testing in Switzerland:
+Main aspects concerning COVID-19 testing in Switzerland

 The essentials in brief